 Each workshop is limited to twelve participants.
-For ‘open-to-all’ workshops, a waitlist will be created once the class is full.
-If/when an enrolled participant drops out of the workshop, we will offer the space to members of the waitlist in the order they signed up.
-For ‘by application’ workshops, all new applications will be reviewed in the event of a cancellation.
+We will continue to accept applications for full workshops; all new applications will be reviewed in the event of a cancellation.
 Over the course of the year, two or three cancellations per workshop are typical.

 The Seminar begins with a keynote presentation on the Thursday evening, around 7:00 pm.
 You may check in and pick up your registration packet during the afternoon earlier that day, shortly before the keynote, or anytime during the weekend.

 All presentations take place in a single location, the San Carlos Institute (516 Duval St.), and run consecutively so that it is possible to see everything.
 A detailed schedule will be released in November/December.

 In addition to the onstage activities, your registration includes an invitation to join us for the opening night reception (catered, open bar) following Thursday night’s keynote; a sit-down dinner Saturday night; and a lunch on Sunday.
 There will also be a light, simple continental breakfast available in the San Carlos each morning.
 All of this is included in your fee.
 You may bring a guest to the evening receptions for an additional fee.

 The workshop program officially begins on Monday evening with an orientation dinner.
 Workshop classes begin Tuesday morning and take place each day through the final class on Friday.
 Most workshops will be scheduled from 10:00 a.m. to 1:00 p.m.
 Most workshops will require some advance reading and/or a manuscript submission.